benyakirten/array-stream-plus/README.md

 # Array Stream Plus

-## Introduction
+## The Array Stream

 Tired of how few methods are available for JavaScript arrays?
 Missing Rust iterators or Elixir enumerables and streams?
 Want a package with no dependencies and a small footprint.
-It's 1kb gzipped and minified.
-If you're wondering why NPM is saying 37kb, it's for the source map and types, which you hopefully won't be shipping to clients.
+It's 1.5kb gzipped and minified (and it's tree shakeable too!).
+If you're wondering why NPM is saying more, it's for the source map and types, which you hopefully won't be shipping to clients.

 ```ts
 function* gen(start: number) {